brandonprry/is_a_fetus_a_person/README.md

 "All persons *born* or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside"

-By definition, that makes a fetus that is a legal person an undocumented resident in the US.
+By definition, that makes a fetus that is a legal person an undocumented non-citizen resident in the US.

 The State of Texas seems to agree.